code-craft-a1/simple-monitor-in-py-suryanshv23/README.md

 - Procedural to express sequence
 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
-- Apect oriented to capture repeating aspects
+- Aspect oriented to capture repeating aspects